When a crisis comes along, it restores balance by destroying what is not built on the solid ground of truth.

 In Jill's Experience

-I learned how to sew at a young age and by high school, I was making most of my own clothes.
-I enjoyed the creativity but not the fact that things often didn’t fit well.
-Turns out, learning to sew and being a seamstress aren’t the same thing.
-Plus, the quality of fabrics I bought wasn’t great.
+Turns out, learning to sew and being a seamstress aren't the same thing.
+Plus, the quality of fabrics I bought was poor.
 I was using my meager earnings from my job as a carhop, so I was cheap.
 The cheaper I could make something, it seemed, the better.

-Early in sobriety, I heard reference to having low self-esteem and I thought, “Are you kidding?
-I have no self-esteem.”
-Truly, I had no sense of who I was.
-The road of recovery, together with my unfolding spiritual path following the Guide’s teachings, have helped me fill in the blanks of knowing what I like and that I’m worthy of having nice things.
+Early in sobriety, I heard someone talk about low self-esteem.
+I thought, "Are you kidding?
+I have no self-esteem."
+Truly, I had no sense of myself.
+The road of recovery, together with my unfolding spiritual path, have helped me fill in the blanks.

-As these things go, my journey to finding my own value—while also learning to assess the value of the material things I buy—has not been a straight line.
+My journey to finding my true value—while at the same time, learning discernment about how to spend money—has not been a straight line.
 I have spent too much on some things and cut too deeply on other things.
-As they say, life’s a process, not a product.

 In Scott's Experience